-- Refrigerant charging must be performed after wiring, vacuuming and the leak test. - DO NOT exceed the maximum allowable quantity of refrigerant or overcharge the system.
-Doing so can damage or impact the unit's function. - Charging with unsuitable substances may cause explosions or accidents.
+- Refrigerant charging must be performed after wiring, vacuuming, and the leak testing. - DO NOT exceed the maximum allowable quantity of refrigerant or overcharge the system.
+Doing so can damage the unit or impact its functioning. - Charging with unsuitable substances may cause explosions or accidents.
 Ensure that the appropriate refrigerant is used. - Refrigerant containers must be opened slowly.
 Always use protective gear when charging the system. - DO NOT mix refrigerants types. - For the R290 or R32 refrigerant model, make sure the conditions within the area have been made safe by control of flammable material when the refrigerant added into air conditioner.